Dunkelheit/lmao/README.md

 # lmao

-`lmao` loads modules in an object.
+`lmao` (load modules in an object) is some kind of a bootloader that can be used when you have a large object tree meant to expose different features of, let's say, an API.

 Imagine you have a folder with the following structure.
 In the subfolders you have some JavaScript modules and JSON files.